jrknox1977/jrknox1977.github.io/_posts/2022-07-27-THM_VulnNet_Node_walkthrough.md

 And we find a login page.
 We could try to brute force, but let's keep looking before we take a sledge hammer to the website.

-Using inspect on the page us see that there is a session cookie that is base64 encoded.
+Using inspect on the page we see that there is a session cookie that is base64 encoded.

 ![](/assets/images/vn_n/cookie-decode.jpg)